mahanaeem/mahanaeem/README.md

 </p>

 <p align="center">
-  Passionate about creating clean, scalable, and high-performing web solutions.
-  Experienced in building websites, custom plugins, and integrations with modern tech stacks.
+  From concept to launch!
+I craft clean, scalable, and high-performing web solutions — blending modern tools, custom plugins, and creative thinking to turn ideas into digital experiences that stand out.
 </p>

 ---